Aerial baiting in Victoria

 This report outlines our compliance with the EPBC approval 2011/6183 and has been published on the Agriculture Victoria website.

-Note: In January 2015 the Department of Environment and Primary Industries (DEPI) was split into two new departments with the on-ground operations of the wild dog program coming under the Department of Environment, Land, Water and Planning (DELWP), now Department of Energy, Environment and Climate Action (DEECA).
+Note: In January 2015 the Department of Environment and Primary Industries (DEPI) was split into 2 new departments with the on-ground operations of the wild dog program coming under the Department of Environment, Land, Water and Planning (DELWP), now Department of Energy, Environment and Climate Action (DEECA).

 Conditions 8–10